HaloCRM Guides

 To do this head to configuration > email > general settings > outgoing email defaults.
 Here use the dropdown to select the mailbox you would like to be used as default.

-You can override the mailbox that is used in various scenarios in Halo, overrides can be set for various entities.
+You can override the mailbox that is used in various scenarios.
+Overrides can be set for various entities.
 For details on where overrides can be set checkout Mailbox Overrides.

 Popular Guides